Graduate students in the cognitive area can choose from among the following specializations:

 - Can we develop computational, biophysically-constrained models of the neural networks that support visual perceptual learning?

-Graduate students and faculty conduct research in the OU Cognitive Research Facility (OUCog), at the OU Visual Neuroscience Laboratory (OUVNL) and the Brain and Biomarker Lab (BABL) on the University’s research campus, the Brain and Cognitive Development Lab (BCD Lab), and OU’s National Institute for Risk and Resilience, and at OU’s Behavioral Neuroscience and Performance Center (BNPC).
+Graduate students and faculty conduct research in the OU Cognitive Research Facility (OUCog), at the OU Visual Neuroscience Laboratory (OUVNL) and the Brain and Biomarker Lab (BABL) on the University’s research campus, and OU’s National Institute for Risk and Resilience, and at OU’s Behavioral Neuroscience and Performance Center (BNPC).

 The OUCog research facility is a suite of adjoining laboratories that encourages a lively and interactive collaborative research environment.
 The suite currently houses laboratories for the following faculty members: Drs.
 Cokely, Feltz, Gronlund, and Kimball.
 Each lab includes a suite of three dedicated rooms.
 The laboratory also has a conference room and break room, and participant waiting/registration area.
 In addition to dozens of computers, there are eyetrackers, Oculus Rift VR displays, motion tracing video and audio recording systems, and computers with touchscreen interfaces.
 For stimulus creation and data analysis, the laboratory has a number high-powered PC and Mac workstations configured with graphics and data analysis software (e.g., EPrime, Mathematica, Photoshop, Matlab, R, SPSS, and SAS).